Welcome, New Alumni

 There are a lot of different aspects involved in the student-to-alumni-transition.
 To make the process clearer, we've separated frequently asked questions (FAQ) into the four categories listed below.

 If you can't find the answer to your question, email us at firstname.lastname@example.org.
-We would love to hear from you and will respond within one business day.
+We would love to hear from you and will respond within one to two business days.

 What do I need to do before I graduate?